entrophy/playlist-everything-fbplayer/README.md

 Playlist Everything Facebook Player
 ===

+## Remember

+To setup this address in your /etc/hosts, when developing locally.

+        127.0.0.1	playlisteverything.eu01.aws.af.cm

+## Whoa.
+This readme is no good.

 ## Setting up the Development Environment

 These are the steps to get you up and running: